The work comprises a video installation and an augumented reality web appllication.

 A project by Nita Mocanu & Marius Stoica.

 From this perspective, etho.tk is a sandboxed channel of works and ideas by Marius Stoica and Nita Mocanu.
-We follow paths at the crossroads of contemporary art (video performance, installation, digital art etc.), contemporary philosophy and technology.
+We follow paths at the crossroads of contemporary art (video performance, installation, digital art etc.), contemporary philosophy (speculative realism, experimental philosophy) and technology (HTML5, semantic web, augumented and virtual reality).